 Flashing lights.
 A few fleeting seconds inside an ambulance.
 Sunlight splashing across white-stained walls, bringing early morning tidings of lawyers, court papers and oncoming shame and humiliation.

-In a way, it was inevitable.
-Salmon, the toughest of them all, the standout high school athlete turned UFC fighter, in tears; left alone at his lowest, no company to keep but his own regret.
-Maybe a surprise for some, but not for the man who lay on the hospital bed, not after all those years of lies and secrets pushed that inner circle smaller and smaller, slowly squeezing the concern out of friends and family alike, until, inescapably, the well ran dry and that inner circle ceased to exist.
+By then it was inevitable.
+Sean, the toughest of them all, the standout high school athlete turned UFC fighter, in tears; left alone at his lowest, no company to keep but his own regret.
+Maybe a surprise for some, but not for the broken man who lay on the hospital bed, not after all those years of lies and secrets pushed that inner circle smaller and smaller, slowly squeezing the concern out of friends and family alike, until, inescapably, the well ran dry and that inner circle ceased to exist.

 "It was the truth.
 And I'll tell you how bad it was.
 Before I went and picked him up, I went to the bank and I got, I don't know, $300 or $400, and I was going to give it to him and tell him, ‘I'll drop you off at any f--king hotel you want, and we're done.'"

-The sport of mixed martial arts is ridiculously complex, yet the simplest, most innate goal remains a modest one -- don't land on the wrong side of history's highlight reel.
+The sport of mixed martial arts is endlessly complex, yet the simplest, most innate goal remains a modest one -- whatever you do, don't land on the wrong side of history's highlight reel.

 Unfortunately, Sean Salmon wandered into that luckless void one balmy winter night in south Florida.